tlxu/tlxu.github.io/_posts/2015-12-16-zombie-process.md

 date:   2015-12-16
 categories: Linux
 ---
-" In UNIX System terminology, a process that has terminated, but whose parent has not yet waited for it, is called a zombie." -- From APUE
+"In UNIX System terminology, a process that has terminated, but whose parent has not yet waited for it, is called a zombie." -- From APUE

 Example: